camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/020-process-engine/200-multi-tenancy.html.md

 By having a look at the `datasource` configuration, you will notice that the data source is shared between all engines.
 The property `databaseTablePrefix` points the engines to different database schemas.
 This makes it possible to shares resources like a database connection pool between both engines.
 Also have a look at the entry `jobExecutorAcquisitionName`.
 The job acquisition is part of the job executor, a component responsible for executing asynchronous tasks in the process engine (cf. the `job-executor` element in the subsystem configuration).
 Again, the `jobExecutorAcquisitionName` configuration enables reuse of one acquisition thread for all engines.

 The approach of configuring multiple engines also allows you to differ engine configurations apart from the database-related parameters.
-For example, you can activate process engine plugins for some tenants but not for all.
+For example, you can activate process engine plugins for some tenants while excluding them for others.

 ## Develop a Tenant-Aware Process Application